Spotter

 An Interview with Ana Athayde

-After a demonstration and conversations with two different professionals, I met the president of Spotter, a company with offices in Paris, Montpellier, Brussels, London, Coimbra (Portugal), and Columbus, Mississippi.
-As a dweller in rural America myself, I asked Ana Athayde, "What's with Portugal and Mississippi?"
-She smiled graciously and replied in English, "We are growing and I am just working with people who know about our products."
-And Portugal?
-She replied in Portuguese, "I am from Portugal."
-What caught my attention was a third fact: A female starting a high-technology company in a fiercely competitive field and perfectly happy with responding to customers who have heard about her firm's content processing capabilities.
-Ms. Athayde agreed to an interview for the Search Wizards Speak series.
-The full text of our interview, conducted on January 11, 2010, appears below.
+After a demonstration and conversations with two different professionals, I met the president of Spotter, a company with offices in Brussels, Dubai, Coimbra (Portugal), London, Montpellier, New York and Paris.
+As a dweller in rural America myself, I asked Ana Athayde, “What's with Portugal?”
+She smiled graciously and replied in Portuguese, “I am from Portugal.”
+What caught my attention was a second fact: A female starting a high-technology company in a fiercely competitive field and perfectly happy with responding to customers who have heard about her firm's content processing capabilities.

 What is the core business of Spotter?

-We characterize our company has a high standard provider of solutions which build knowledge gleaned from Information to fuel decision making.
-This year, 2010, is for us the year in which we will enlarge our vertical applications and keep meeting our customers’ evolving analytical needs.
+At Spotter we characterize our company as a high standard provider of Decisional Analysis.
+This year, 2011, is for us the year in which we will enlarge our vertical applications and keep meeting our customers’ evolving analytical needs.
+It is also the launch of the third version of our monitoring and analysis platform.

 Are you a public company or privately owned?